Swan (Fabergé egg): Design

 The egg is made of mauve enamel, with gold trim.
 On the exterior is a twisted ribbon trellis design of rose-cut diamonds, as well as a portrait diamond on the top inscribed "1906".
 Another portrait diamond on the other end once held the Imperial monograph.
 The "surprise" that came inside the egg is a miniature gold and silver swan on a "lake" of aquamarine.
 By winding a gear beneath one of the wings, the swan's mechanical neck and wings move.
 In Russia, the swan is considered a symbol of family life and the permanence of the bond of marriage.

-The miniature swan is modeled after James Cox’s Silver Swan, an automaton dating from the 18th Century, now housed in the Bowes Museum, Barnard Castle, County Durham, England.
+The miniature swan is modelled after James Cox’s Silver Swan, an automaton dating from the 18th Century, now housed in the Bowes Museum, Barnard Castle, County Durham, England.
 Fabergé probably saw the automaton when it was in display in Paris at the International Exposition of 1867 (World's fair).